timtadh/pyflwor/README.md

 The where condition in Path expression allows you access any object in the namespace you passed into the query.
 It also names the current object under consideration (in the working example the Book) 'self.'
-You can access any attribute of self, you can even call functions and access items in lists and dicts.
+You can access any attribute of self, call functions, and access items in lists and dicts.

 #### A Ridiculous Example